Devising a postpartum care plan? Be sure to put these 7 things on your to-do list for a guaranteed comfortable recovery.

 I’ve never used a pad that actually resisted leaks.
 Someway, somehow the pad always gets bunched between your legs, and the sides of the underwear get exposed and leaked on.

-I personally preferred to use adult diapers (instead of pads) for all of my postpartum experiences.
+I personally preferred to use disposable underwear (instead of pads) for all of my postpartum experiences.

-With an adult diaper, you slide it on like underwear, you can let your flow happen without dealing with bunching or readjusting pads, and when it's time to change it, you can just dispose of the whole thing, grab a new one, and never ruin another pair of panties.
-Or, in this case, underwear - panties are for a whole different occasion.
+With disposable underwear, you slide it on like regular undies, you can let your flow happen without dealing with bunching or readjusting pads, and when it’s time to change it, you can just dispose of the whole thing, grab a new one, and never ruin another pair of panties.
+Or, in this case, underwear – panties are for a whole different occasion.

 Once the bleeding has lightened up substantially, then pads can once again be a viable option.